JDRF Advocacy Agenda

-- Regulatory Pathways for Other Priority T1D Therapies: As additional priority research initiatives are advanced – in areas such as restoring vision, metabolic control, and others – JDRF will work to ensure clear and reasonable regulatory pathways to foster research, development, and approval.
+- Regulatory Pathways for Other Priority T1D Therapies: As additional priority research initiatives are advanced – in areas such as restoring vision, kidney and heart complications, metabolic control, and others – JDRF will work to ensure clear and reasonable regulatory pathways to foster research, development, and approval.

 III.
 Promote Access to Life-Changing T1D Breakthroughs

-JDRF is fighting for access to therapies needed by people with T1D to stay healthy until there is a cure.
+JDRF is fighting for access to therapies and services needed by people with T1D to stay healthy until there are cures.
 Our Coverage2Control campaign advocates for coverage, affordability, and choice for T1D therapies.
 We are also fighting to preserve insurance protections for those with pre-existing conditions.